 Freematics enters and leaves low power mode programmatically.
 In low power mode with all peripherals (GPS, GSM, WIFI) powered off, the power consumption is around 10mA.
 This prevents car battery from going flat while the main controller is still able to run code and perform low-power tasks like motion detection by MEMS sensor.

 Following is the PCB layout of Freematics ONE.
 The schematic is here.
 We supply head-less (without OBD-II male connector) version.
 Please contact for details.

-Two I/O pins (PC0, PC1 or A0, A1 in Arduino context) are led out to one corner of PCB.
+Two I/O pins of the ATmega328P (PC0, PC1 or A0, A1 in Arduino context) are led out to at one corner of PCB.
 They can be used for digital I/O and analog input.

 An Arduino sketch can be uploaded to Freematics ONE exactly the same way as for an Arduino UNO from standard Arduino IDE through USB port.
 Please refer to the Users Guide for more related information.